fmnoise/coldbrew/README.md

       result))
 ```

-All meta passed to function name is preserved, so we can have private cached function and add docstring:
+All meta passed to function name is preserved, so we can have private cached functions and add docstrings:
 ```clojure
 (defcached
   ^{:private true